Skip to Main

 How do I apply?

-The application is online.
-Admission is granted for the fall semester only.
+The application is onlineYou may apply and find more information about the admission timeline here.
+Admission to the basic science PhD programs is granted for the fall semester only.
 The UT Southwestern Graduate School’s Division of Basic Science has three distinct programs and you may apply to one, two, or all three.
-If you receive invitations to interview with more than one program, all interviews will be conducted during one visit to UT Southwestern.
+If you receive invitations to interview with more than one program, interviews for all programs will be conducted during the same week.

-The Mechanisms of Disease and Translational Science (MoDTS) Track is available to all applicants, regardless of the program to which they are applying.
+The Molecular Metabolism & Metabolic Diseases (3MD) track is available to all students, regardless of the program to which they are applying.

 A complete application will include: